zype/zype-apple-tv/RECIPE.md

 ## Requirements and Prerequisites

 #### Technical Contact
-IT or developer support strongly recommended (~6-10 hours).
+IT or developer support strongly recommended.
 Completing app submission and publishing requires working with app bundles and IDE.

 #### Zype Apple TV Endpoint License
 To create a Zype Apple TV app you need a paid and current Zype account that includes purchase of a valid license for the Zype Apple TV endpoint API.
 Learn more about [Zype's Endpoint API Service](http://www.zype.com/services/endpoint-api/).